reflectoring/reflectoring.github.io/content/blog/2022/2022-02-05-annotation-processing.md

 ```

-Create a class which uses the annotation as below.
+Create a class that uses the annotation as below:

 ```java
 @SingleValueAnnotationCompany("XYZ")